 What costs and activities will you need to build this business?
 Possible examples could be:

-- Done-for-you content (check out our complete guide to content for health coaches).
+- Done-for-you content (check out our dedicated guide here)

-- Bookkeeping and scheduling software (check out our dedicated guide to the best online health coach software).
+- Bookkeeping and scheduling software (check out our dedicated guide here)

-- Virtual assistance (check out our dedicated guide to hiring a virtual assistant for health coaches).
+- Virtual assistance (check out our dedicated guide here)

 What do you need to make this business happen outside of yourself?
 This could include physical necessities such as an office or space in your home, a vehicle, a computer and relevant software, insurance and office supplies.